heyitscesar/HDR-Brightness-Control/documentation/readme.md

 ### Frontend (React)

-The frontend (`/` root directory) provides the user interface, loaded inside the Electron window.
+The frontend (`/src` directory) is a modern React/TypeScript application built with **Vite**.
+It runs inside the Electron window (the renderer process).
-1. It dynamically probes ports to find and connect to the active backend server.
+1.  **Build System:** Vite provides a fast development server with Hot Module Replacement (HMR) for instant UI updates and creates a highly optimized build for the production application.
-2.  **Resilience:** If the connection to the backend is lost, the API service will automatically retry once after re-scanning for the server.
-The WebSocket will attempt to reconnect automatically.
+2.  **Backend Communication:** The frontend no longer scans for ports.
+Instead, it waits for a secure message from the Electron main process (via IPC), which provides the exact port the backend server is running on.
+This creates a fast and reliable connection handshake.
-3. If no backend can be found after these attempts, it enters a read-only **"Demo Mode"** with sample data.
+3.  **Resilience:** If no backend can be found, it enters a read-only **"Demo Mode"** with sample data.
 4. The settings modal allows easy configuration, including a "Detect" button that gets a list of valid device IDs from the backend's active DDC/CI tool.

 ## Project Structure

-The project is now a unified Electron application.
+The project is a unified Electron application.

 ```
 /